 On December 2, 2019 the IRS has delayed the deadline for providing 1095-B and 1095-C forms to employees by 30 days.
 The revised deadline is now March 2, 2020.
 Learn more about the extension here.

-According to the draft instructions released by the IRS, no substantial changes have been made to the 2019 tax year form.
-The majority of the form's changes were updates to made to revise dates from 2018 to 2019 and update website links.
+No substantial changes have been made to the 2019 tax year form.
+The majority of the form's changes were updates made to revise dates from 2018 to 2019 and update website links.

-In addition to updating the forms, the IRS has decided to again extend the "good faith compliance efforts" relief for 2019.
+In addition, the IRS has decided to again extend the "good faith compliance efforts" relief for 2019.
 The "good faith compliance efforts" relief has been provided in past years to grant relief to employers who made an effort to comply with the reporting requirements, but filed incorrectly or incompletely.